The Art and Science of 3D Cell Culture Through Microscopy

 In this blog article, we’ll showcase captivating microscopy images that blend the artistry and scientific significance of 3D cell culture.
 These images, published in ibidi’s annual calendar through the photo contest, offer a unique glimpse into the beauty and complexity of cellular structures and interactions.
 From embryonic stem cell aggregates to intestinal spheroids to breast cancer organoids, these microscopy images will highlight diverse 3D cell cultures, providing insights into their respective fields of study.
 So, let's dive in!

-Read on and learn more about Matrices for 3D Culture or different 3D Cell Culture Assays.
+Read on and learn more about Spheroids, Organoids, and 3D Cell Culture.

 Do you have a stunning microscopy image that you would like to showcase in the next ibidi calendar?
 Then enter your image in the ibidi Photo Contest today!